Kevin-Kolyakov/sleec-intellij-plugin/README.md

 ### Method 1: Install from Github Repository

 #### Step 1: Download IntelliJ and Python
 1. Download and install IntelliJ IDEA.
-You can get the Community Edition for free [here](https://www.jetbrains.com/idea/download/?section=windows).
+You can get the Community Edition for free when you scroll down [here](https://www.jetbrains.com/idea/download/).
 2. Download and install Python from the official website [here](https://www.python.org/downloads/).

 #### Step 2: Clone the Repository